GerasimovIV/dense_image_aligment/README.md

 ## Features

 - This implementation may work with any type of warp fucntions, you just need to provide jacobian and exact transformation.
-How to configure your personal transformation look [here](#configure-custom-transformation).
+How to configure your custom transformation look [here](#configure-custom-transformation).
 - Contains implementations for the first order methods:
     - ✅ Forward Additive
     - ❌ Forward Compositional (not implemented yet)